GeRM: A Generative Rendering Model From Physically Realistic to Photorealistic: Experimental Setup

 \subsubsection{User Study.}

-To quantify the perceptual photorealism of our PRR results, we conducted a user preference study utilizing 15 distinct scenes with varying geometric complexities and illumination conditions.
-We selected representative methods from three primary categories: standard graphics engines, state-of-the-art generative models, and our proposed approach.
-For physical rendering pipelines, we included high-quality results from industry-standard rendering engines, specifically Unreal Engine 5~\cite{unreal_engine}, Mitsuba3~\cite{Mitsuba3}, Blender~\cite{blender}, and Falcor~\cite{falcor}.
-For the generative baseline, we selected FLUX.1-Kontext-dev~\cite{kontext} and NanoBanana~\cite{nanobanana2025} to represent text-guided image editing capabilities, along with IntrinsicControlNet~\cite{Lu_2025_ICCV}, which specializes in physically aware conditioning for photorealistic generation.
+To quantify the perceptual photorealism of our PRR results, we conducted a user preference study utilizing 15 distinct scenes.
+We selected representative methods from three primary categories: standard graphics engines, state-of-the-art generative models, and our approach.
+For physical rendering pipelines, we included high-quality results from industry-standard rendering engines, specifically Unreal Engine 5, Mitsuba3~\cite{Mitsuba3}, Blender, and Falcor~\cite{falcor}.
+For the generative baseline, we selected FLUX.1-Kontext-dev~\cite{kontext}, NanoBanana~\cite{nanobanana2025} and IntrinsicControlNet~\cite{Lu_2025_ICCV}.
 Additionally, to validate the incremental efficacy of our approach, we included results generated at different PRR steps of our framework.

 The study involved a total of 40 participants, comprising a balanced distribution of genders with ages ranging from 20 to 50.
 Crucially, the participant pool was composed of both domain experts (including computer graphics researchers and 3D artists) and general users, ensuring that the evaluation captured both professional technical scrutiny and general aesthetic preference.
-The experiment followed a strict blind, randomized ranking protocol.
 For each trial, participants saw a shuffled set of images and were asked to rank them based on how much they looked like a real photograph.
-To ensure clear distinctions, we required a strict ranking where no ties were allowed.
-This approach required participants to carefully compare textures, lighting, and shadows, allowing them to distinguish subtle differences even in high-quality results.
-For detailed calculation formulas, please see \textit{Appendix E}.
+For detailed calculation formulas and other user studies, please see \textit{Appendix D}.